yugabyte/yugabyte-db/docs/content/preview/reference/configuration/insecure-yugabyted-examples.md

 : The data directory for the yugabyted server whose version is desired.

 --base_dir *base-directory*
-: The base directory for the yugabyted server whose version is desired.
+: The base directory for the yugabyted server that whose version is desired.

 --log_dir *log-directory*
-: The log directory for the yugabyted server whose version is desired.
+: The directory to store yugabyted logs.
+Must be an absolute path.
+This flag controls where the logs of the YugabyteDB nodes are stored.

 -----